genelee/anzu/README.rst

 - Supports `non-regex handlers`, which are plain strings in a dictionary, what reduces the overhead for requests compared to matching regular expressions.
 - Localization is based upon the standard `Gettext <http://www.gnu.org/software/gettext/>`_ instead of the CSV implementation in the original Tornado.
 Moreover, it supports pluralization exactly like Tornado does.
-- Templating is done by `Mako <http://www.makotemplates.org/>`_, which features everything that the original templating module could (including compiling into native Python modules) and which has a mature error reporting functions.
+- Templating is done by `Mako <http://www.makotemplates.org/>`_, which features everything that the original templating module could (including compiling into native Python modules) and which has mature error reporting functions.
 - Static files are hashed by `Murmurhash2 <http://murmurhash.googlepages.com/>`_ and not SHA1.
+- Sessions support from `Milan Cermak <http://github.com/milancermak/tornado/>`_.
+- Runs under Windows, changes by `Mark Guagenti <http://github.com/mgenti/tornado>`_.

 Extended Example
 ================